History of Philadelphia: Philadelphia campaign

 During the city's 10 years as federal capital, members of Congress were exempt from the abolition law, but the many slaveholders in the executive and judicial branches were not.
 President Washington, Vice-president Jefferson and others brought slaves as domestic servants, and evaded the law by regularly shifting their slaves out of the city before the 6-month deadline.
 Two of Washington's slaves escaped from the President's House, and he gradually replaced his slaves with German immigrants who were indentured servants.
-The remains of the President's House were found during excavation for a new Liberty Bell Center, leading to archeological work in 2007.
-In 2010, a memorial on the site opened to commemorate Washington's slaves and African Americans in Philadelphia and U.S. history, as well as to mark the house site.

-Industrial growth

 The Pennsylvania state government left Philadelphia in 1799 and the United States government left in 1800.
 By this time, the city had become one of the United States' busiest ports and the country's largest city, with 67,787 people living in Philadelphia and its contiguous suburbs.
 Philadelphia's maritime trade was interrupted by the Embargo Act of 1807 and then the War of 1812.
 After the war, Philadelphia's shipping industry never returned to its pre-embargo status, and New York City succeeded it as the busiest port and largest city.

+19th century

 The embargo and decrease in foreign trade led to the development of local factories to produce goods no longer available as imports.
 Manufacturing plants and foundries were built and Philadelphia became an important center of paper-related industries and the leather, shoe, and boot industries.
 Coal and iron mines, and the construction of new roads, canals, and railroads helped Philadelphia's manufacturing power grow, and the city became the United States' first major industrial city.
 Major industrial projects included the Waterworks, iron water pipes, a gasworks, and the U.S. Naval Yard.
 In response to exploitative working conditions, some 20,000 Philadelphia workers staged the first general strike in North America in 1835, in which workers in the city won the ten-hour workday and an increase in wages.
 In addition to its industrial power, Philadelphia was the financial center of the country.
 Along with chartered and private banks, the city was the home of the First and Second Banks of the United States, Mechanics National Bank and the first U.S. Mint.
-Cultural institutions, such as the Pennsylvania Academy of the Fine Arts, the Academy of Natural Sciences, the Athenaeum and the Franklin Institute also developed in the nineteenth century.
+Cultural institutions, such as the Pennsylvania Academy of the Fine Arts, the Academy of Natural Sciences, the Athenaeum and the Franklin Institute also developed in the 19th century.
 The Pennsylvania General Assembly passed the Free School Law of 1834 to create the public school system.